sayayangnu/PoetryGenerator/README.md

 The inference process is like: a -> ap -> app -> appl -> apple -> apple  -> apple i -> apple is -> apple is  -> apple is s ..... apple is sweet

+Output demo:

+'Mast again all in light:
+  The shakens my palsian gloom
+  And many thought of mellow fields or a lesson tops and claimone Its glass their faces first looked when a kin cruelty, and croaked.
+  We gazing their spares sang out of by this point, And standing in her hope?
+  Modest My fairy boy is worlds
+  Of birds gentle Lambralebbur-dissial,
+    And soil to link upon behind me paw or joys.
+  Shall parise us strives the wealthy unquirtel?
+Misery, Where else have draws we come not.

 5. Analysis: Accuracy / Loss vs. Epochs

 Plot the accuracy vs. epochs plot and loss vs. epochs plot to observe the converging rate of the model.

 ![alt text](https://github.com/sayayangnu/PoetryGenerator/blob/master/img/accuracy2.jpeg "CharRNN Accuracy vs. Epochs")
 ![alt text](https://github.com/sayayangnu/PoetryGenerator/blob/master/img/loss2.jpeg "CharRNN Loss vs. Epochs")